 Bond and Note proceeds are used to finance a portion of major highway projects enumerated in the Wisconsin Statutes for construction.
-A major highway project is defined as a project which has a total cost of more than \$30 million and which involves one or more of the following:
+Major highway projects address long-term solutions to the most serious deficiencies on highly traveled segments of the highway system.
+A major highway project is defined as a project which has either (i) a total cost greater than \$91 million or (ii) a total cost of more than \$36 million and which involves one or more of the following: